Skip to Tutorial Content

 Time-series Data

-Let’s calculate number of counts per year for each genus.
+Let’s calculate the number of counts per year for each genus.

 What you will see in Data Wrangling: First we need to group the data and count records within each group!